 When you plan to set up SCCM CMG, you don’t need to open any inbound ports to your on-premises network.
 The service connection point and CMG connection point are the ones that initiate all communication with Azure and the CMG.

 The service connection point deploys and monitors the service in Azure, and therefore it must be in online mode.
-The SCCM CMG connection point connects to the CMG to manage communication between the SCCM CMG and on-premises site system roles.
+The connection point connects to the CMG to manage communication between the SCCM CMG and on-premises site system roles.

 The below screenshot shows the SCCM cloud management gateway diagram.
 For complete information about SCCM cloud management gateway ports, read the following article.